GDI512/void-test/README.md

 # About
 This is a lightweight C++ testing framework designed to have minimal impact on compile times.
-It does not rely on macros and is very easy to integrate into other projects.
+It does not rely on macros and is very easy to integrate into other CMake projects.

 # Features
 * **Macro-free** - There are no assertion or test case macros, instead, this framework makes extensive use of C++11 lambdas and templates to achieve similar functionality.
-* **Fast** - The header files do not include any system headers or other external dependencies to minimize impact on compile times.
+* **Fast to compile** - The header files do not include any system headers or other external dependencies to minimize impact on compile times.
 All code which can and should be precompiled is compiled into a static library.
 * **Easy to use** - Everything from building to writing tests is as straightforward as possible.
 At least by C++ standards.

 # Building